-Week 9 (March 6-10): Contemporary Indigenous Art
+Week 9 (March 4-8): Contemporary Indigenous Art

-(NOTE: this portion of the module is still under development with new resources available at UF).
 What is Indigenous about the contemporary art of artists of Indigenous heritage?
 How do Indigenous values inform the style, media, and messaging of modern art, including digital art?
 We will explore these questions through engagement with the creativity of Indigenous artists of the Americas.